 Where to stay?

 There’s a lot of lodging or hotel available in Dumaguete.
 It’s not that I am recommending Hotel Essencia.
 It’s just that, †it received a 4 stars in Google Review if you google it and the standard room is just around PhP 1,500.00.
 This includes Free WiFi, Cable TV, Aircon, and Hot and Cold Shower.
-Some rooms even have a safety box, daily room cleaning service and free breakfast.
+Some rooms even have a safety box, daily room cleaning service (in fact, the place is famous for their regular collaboration with the best local commercial cleaning company), and free breakfast.

 Well, I have stayed here twice: last December 2014 for 2 weeks on the 7th Floor and in January 2015 for 1 week on the 5th floor.
 The difference is there is no safety box on the 7th floor.
 And the BIG QUESTION or what is quite SURPRISING is that in the Shower Room, the wall is made of Clear Glass.
 Seriously!
 While taking a shower, you can see that on the other side is the bed.
 And if you are in the bed, you can see who’s taking a shower or whatever he is doing in there.
 Even if it has a curtain, you’ll still see his Silhouette in it.

 What if you’re on a business trip with your colleague and you are sharing the same room?
 And what if you’re both male?
 Awkward!

 Getting lost in the city is easy.
 Just take a Tricycle or you can just walk to see every site of this place.
 In front of the Siliman Anthropological Museum across the street is the Rizal Boulevard.
 And here are some locations with photos that I have taken while walking.

 Balot and Tempura